jchook/activeredis/README.md

 * Simple
 * Lightweight
+* Extendable
 * Easily adapts to any PHP Redis interface, including [Predis](https://github.com/nrk/predis) and [PhpRedis](https://github.com/nicolasff/phpredis)

-ActiveRedis synthesizes a new implementation of the [Active record pattern](http://en.wikipedia.org/wiki/Active_record_pattern), borrowing good features from other libraries, but incorporating the simplicity of Redis.
+ActiveRedis synthesizes a new, unorthodox implementation of the [Active record pattern](http://en.wikipedia.org/wiki/Active_record_pattern), borrowing good features from other libraries, but incorporating the simplicity of Redis.

 ## Development